-The Hatton-Brown organization in Montgomery, Ala. dates to 1948, when local newspaperman Hartwell Hatton (left) founded Hatton Publications.
+The Hatton-Brown organization dates back to 1948, when local newspaperman Hartwell Hatton (right) founded Hatton Publications at age 49.
 His first forest-oriented magazine, Alabama Lumberman, was published from 1949-57.

 Anticipating the need for an economical logging newspaper in the South, Hatton-Brown launched Loggin’ Times (later titled Southern Loggin’ Times) in 1972.
-In late 1974, sensing a change in the nature of the traditional pulpwood market, management decided to phase in a new name for Pulpwood Production & Saw Mill Logging, which went national in 1977 as Timber Harvesting.
-Also in 1977, Hatton-Brown started Timber Processing Industry, a regional tabloid newspaper for the lumber industry that became a national sawmill magazine, Timber Processing, in 1979.
+In late 1974, sensing a change in the nature of the traditional pulpwood market, management decided to phase in a new name for Pulpwood Production & Saw Mill Logging.
+The latter part of the title was dropped and replaced with the words Timber Harvesting.
+The journal carried a double title until it went national in 1977 and became more fittingly know as Timber Harvesting.

 In late 1988, with employment practically double the number of 1981, the company owners elected to build a new and larger office building at the corner of Clay and Hanrick Streets in Montgomery.
 The building was completed and occupied in April 1990.
 The official open house followed on June 7, 1990.

-Hatton-Brown diversified its publishing interests in January 1991 by acquiring its first non-forestry or paper related title, Chain Saw Age & Power Equipment Trade.
-To better position the publication for the overall lawn and garden industry and its many equipment suppliers, the company changed the publication’s title to Power Equipment Trade in 1992.
+Hatton-Brown diversified its publishing interests in January 1991 by acquiring its first non-forestry or paper-related title, Chain Saw Age & Power Equipment Trade.
+To position the publication for expanded outdoor power equipment advertising opportunities, the company in January 1992, officially changed the publication’s title to Power Equipment Trade.
+Employment totaled 32 in ealry 92.

 Following several years of weak performance, Paper Industry was put up for sale in 1993.
 The company sold the magazine in April 1994 after publishing the March-April issue.